tessel/ble-ble113a/README.md

 &#x20;<a href="#api-service-includedServices" name="api-service-includedServices">#</a> service<b>.includedServices</b>

 ####Service Commands
-&#x20;<a href="#api-service-discoverIncludedServices-callback-err-includedServices-Discover-what-other-sercices-are-included-by-this-one" name="api-service-discoverIncludedServices-callback-err-includedServices-Discover-what-other-sercices-are-included-by-this-one">#</a> service<b>.discoverIncludedServices</b>( callback(err, includedServices) ) Discover what other sercices are included by this one
+&#x20;<a href="#api-service-discoverIncludedServices-callback-err-includedServices-Discover-what-other-sercices-are-included-by-this-one" name="api-service-discoverIncludedServices-callback-err-includedServices-Discover-what-other-sercices-are-included-by-this-one">#</a> service<b>.discoverIncludedServices</b>( callback(err, includedServices) ) Discover what other sercices are included by this one.

-&#x20;<a href="#api-service-discoverAllCharacteristics-callback-err-characteristics-Discover-the-characteristics-in-this-service" name="api-service-discoverAllCharacteristics-callback-err-characteristics-Discover-the-characteristics-in-this-service">#</a> service<b>.discoverAllCharacteristics</b>( callback(err, characteristics) ) Discover the characteristics in this service
+&#x20;<a href="#api-service-discoverAllCharacteristics-callback-err-characteristics-Discover-the-characteristics-in-this-service" name="api-service-discoverAllCharacteristics-callback-err-characteristics-Discover-the-characteristics-in-this-service">#</a> service<b>.discoverAllCharacteristics</b>( callback(err, characteristics) ) Discover the characteristics in this service.

 &#x20;<a href="#api-service-discoverCharacteristics-characteristicUUIDs-callback-err-characteristics" name="api-service-discoverCharacteristics-characteristicUUIDs-callback-err-characteristics">#</a> service<b>.discoverCharacteristics</b>( [characteristicUUIDs], callback(err, characteristics) )

-&#x20;<a href="#api-service-toString-Print-out-the-service" name="api-service-toString-Print-out-the-service">#</a> service<b>.toString</b>() Print out the service
+&#x20;<a href="#api-service-toString-Print-out-the-service" name="api-service-toString-Print-out-the-service">#</a> service<b>.toString</b>() Print out the service.

 ####Service Events